Tolcapone for Parkinson's disease Tasmar

 - Sometimes people taking medicines for Parkinson's disease can feel very sleepy during the day.
 Some people have even fallen asleep suddenly without much warning of being tired.
-If this happens to you, do not drive or use tools or machines, and discuss it with your doctor at your next appointment.
+If this happens to you, do not drive and do not use tools or machines, and discuss it with your doctor at your next appointment.

 - Some people taking medicines for Parkinson's disease can experience problems with impulsive types of behaviour.
 If you notice any changes in your behaviour, such as an increased desire to gamble, binge eat, or spend excessively, or an increased sex drive, you must let your doctor know as soon as possible.